List of Babylon 5 characters: Alfred BesterAlfred Bester was played by Walter Koenig. He is a senior Psi Cop and a recurring antagonist in the series. J. Michael Straczynski named the character after the science fiction writer Alfred Bester, since telepathy is a recurring theme in his work (most notably The Demolished Man, which partly may have inspired the Psi Corps and the "death of personality" legal punishment in the Babylon 5 universe).

-Jason IronheartJason Ironheart appeared in the first season episode "Mind War".
+Jason IronheartJason Ironheart (William Allen Young) appeared in the first-season episode "Mind War".

 Ironheart is a former lover of Talia Winters when they were in the Psi Corps together.
 He volunteered for experimental treatments to enhance his telepathy, and to produce stable telekinetics.
 The experiments succeeded, but caused Ironheart's powers to increase to an uncontrollable level.
 He fled from Psi Corps to Babylon 5 where he set up an escape route for other rogue telepaths, but was pursued by Bester.

 Ironheart began to undergo destructive "mindquakes", releasing bursts of psychokinetic energy so powerful they threatened the station.
 As Ironheart realized that his abilities had grown too great to contain, he discorporated his physical form, but not before leaving Talia with a gift; enhanced telepathic shields, and even a bit of telekinesis of her own.
 He then turns to Sinclair and says, "Goodbye Commander.
 I will see you again, in a million years."
 (This is a reference to the final episode of the fourth season.)